arafat-hasan/postgres-notes/README.md

 See More:  [How To Install and Use PostgreSQL on CentOS 8](How%20To%20Install%20and%20Use%20PostgreSQL%20on%20CentOS%208)

-## Creating a New PostgreSQL Database Cluster
+# Creating a New PostgreSQL Database Cluster

 We have to create a new PostgreSQL database cluster before we can start creating tables and loading them with data.
 A database cluster is a collection of databases that are managed by a single server instance.
 Creating a database cluster consists of creating the directories in which the database data will be placed, generating the shared catalog tables, and creating the `template1` and `postgres` databases.

-The `template1` database is a template of sorts used to create new databases; everything that is stored in `template1`, even objects we add ourself, will be placed in new databases when they’re created.
+The `template1` database is a template of sorts used to create new databases; everything that is stored in `template1`, even objects we add ourselves, will be placed in new databases when they’re created.
 The `postgres` database is a default database designed for use by users, utilities, and third-party applications.

 The Postgres package we installed in the previous step comes with a handy script called `postgresql-setup` which helps with low-level database cluster administration.

-#### To create a database cluster, run the script using `sudo` and with the `--initdb` option.
+To create a database cluster, run the script using `sudo` and with the `--initdb` option.

-If PostgreSQL is installed using PostgreSQL Yum repository:
+_If PostgreSQL is installed using the PostgreSQL Yum repository:_
 ```
 $ /usr/pgsql-12/bin/postgresql-12-setup initdb
 ```

-If PostgreSQL is installed using DNF:
+_If PostgreSQL is installed using DNF:_
 ```
 $ sudo postgresql-setup --initdb
 ```

-Output
+<sub>_Output_</sub>
 ```
  * Initializing database in '/var/lib/pgsql/data'
  * Initialized, logs are in /var/lib/pgsql/initdb_postgresql.log
 ```

-#### Now start and enable PostgreSQL using systemctl.
+Now start and enable PostgreSQL using `systemctl`.

-If PostgreSQL is installed using PostgreSQL Yum repository:
+_If PostgreSQL is installed using the PostgreSQL Yum repository:_

 ```
 $ systemctl enable postgresql-12
 $ systemctl start postgresql-12
 ```
-If PostgreSQL is installed using DNF:
+_If PostgreSQL is installed using DNF:_
 ```
 $ sudo systemctl start postgresql
 $ sudo systemctl enable postgresql
 ```

-Output
+<sub>_Output_</sub>
 ```
 Created symlink /etc/systemd/system/multi-user.target.wants/postgresql.service → /usr/lib/systemd/system/postgresql.service.
 ```

 Now that PostgreSQL is up and running, we will go over using roles to learn how Postgres works and how it is different from similar database management systems.